Purchases made through links earn us a small commission, at no extra cost to you.

 - Check the weather forecast, current trail conditions, and warnings and closures before heading out on your hike.

-What to Bring: Sturdy hiking shoes with ankle support are recommended because of the rocky, uneven terrain in places.
+Gear and What to Bring: Sturdy hiking shoes with ankle support are recommended because of the rocky, uneven terrain in places.
 Hiking poles can take some stress off your knees when descending back to Moraine Lake.

 - Dress in layers and bring rain gear because the weather can change quickly (and frequently) in the mountains.